ChamalikaH/mobiquity-qaTest/README.md

 This is a test project prepared for the coding challenge assignment for the “senior QA engineer” position at Mobiquity.

-This includes the solution for the task given by Mobiquity which is a very simple API test case.
+This includes the solution for the task given by Mobiquity which is a API test case.

 ### 1. Built With